Phạm Hải Yến

-Phạm Hải Yến (born 9 November 1994) is a Vietnamese footballer who plays as a forward and serves as captain for Hanoi I FC and plays as a forward in the Vietnam women's national team.
+Phạm Hải Yến (born 9 November 1994) is a Vietnamese footballer.
+She plays as a forward for Hanoi I FC and the Vietnam women's national team, and serves as captain for Hanoi I FC.

 She was born in Hà Tây, a former province in northern Vietnam.
 After Hà Tây was merged into Hanoi, she joined and progressed through the youth academy of Hà Nội Club.
 With Hà Nội's U19 side, Hải Yến won the national U19 championship twice.
 She then graduated to the senior team, where she has claimed three national league titles and finished runner-up in the National Cup once.
 Individually, she was top scorer in the National Championship three times and top scorer in the National Cup once.
 In recognition of her achievements, she was appointed club captain ahead of the 2019 season.

 Internationally, Hải Yến helped Vietnam's U16 team to third place at the 2009 AFF U-16 Youth Championship.
-She was spotted and called up to the senior national team by coach Trần Vân Phát in 2011, making her debut in the qualifiers for the 2012 London Olympics at just 17.
-She has since completed the full set of regional honours, winning one AFF Women's Championship and two SEA Games gold medals.
-Fans particularly remember her thunderous header against Thailand in the 2019 SEA Games final, which secured Vietnam's sixth-ever women's football gold in SEA Games history.
+She was spotted and called up to the senior national team by coach Trần Vân Phát in 2011, making her debut in the qualifiers for the 2012 London Olympics at 17.
+She has since completed the full set of regional honours, winning the AFF Women's Championship and two SEA Games gold medals.
+Her header against Thailand in the 2019 SEA Games final secured Vietnam's sixth-ever women's football gold in SEA Games history.

 Personal life

-She was born on November 9, 1994, in Nghiem Xa Village, Nghiem Xuyen Commune, Thuong Tin District of the former Ha Tay Province in northern Vietnam.
-Nghiem Xa was once a renowned scholarly village in the Thuong Tin prefecture of the Son Nam administrative region, having produced seven Confucian doctorate laureates during the feudal era, Today it sits on the outskirts of Hanoi, about 30 km south of the city center.
+Hải Yến was born on 9 November 1994 in Nghiem Xa Village, Nghiem Xuyen Commune, Thuong Tin District, in the former Ha Tay Province of northern Vietnam.
+Nghiem Xa was historically renowned as a scholarly village in the Thuong Tin prefecture of the Son Nam administrative region, having produced seven Confucian doctorate laureates during the feudal era.
+Today, the village lies on the outskirts of Hanoi, approximately 30 kilometres south of the city centre.

-Nghiem Xuyen Commune is a low-lying floodplain along the lower Nhuệ River and marks the intersection of Thuong Tin, Thanh Oai, and Phu Xuyen districts.
-Hai Yen comes from a hardworking farming family with no prior involvement in professional football.
-Her father is Pham Van Muoi and her mother Pham Thi Phuong, and she has one younger brother.
+Nghiem Xuyen Commune is a low-lying floodplain situated along the lower Nhuệ River at the junction of Thuong Tin, Thanh Oai, and Phu Xuyen districts.
+Hải Yến was raised in a hardworking farming family with no prior involvement in professional football.
+Her father is Pham Van Muoi, her mother is Pham Thi Phuong, and she has one younger brother.